Knivlac/OSP-OnlineWeb/src/graphic/README.md

-# Folder for pictures? 😕
+# Folder for images 🖼️